streetwriters/notesnook/docs/help/contents/rich-text-editor/rich-text-editor-toolbar.md

 == Desktop/Web

 1. Hover on a tool header
-2. Click on the trash icon to disable the tool.
+2. Click the trash icon to disable the tool.
 3. Deleted tools in the group will be moved to `Disabled items` section at the bottom.

 == Mobile